 Your training school will be your primary source of information during the coronavirus.

-- Trainers are preparing for temporary postponements and rearranging classes so that your training will still take the same amount of time overall.
+- Many Trainers are offering temporary postponements and rearranging classes so that your training will still take the same amount of time overall.

-- Trainers are preparing to offer temporary online alternatives to face to face training.
+- Many Trainers are offering temporary online alternatives to face to face training.

-- Trainers are preparing to offer more theory modules first where possible so that face to face practical work can happen later.
+- Many Trainers are offering more theory modules first where possible so that face to face practical work can happen later.